Myrtle Beach, South Carolina

 To believe the judicial supremacist lie, that the courts rule over us, no matter how immoral or unconstitutional their opinions, you have to believe some really unbelievable, ridiculous, and even frightening things.

-You have to believe that Shadrach, Meshach and Abednigo were wrong.
+You have to believe that Shadrach, Meshach and Abednego were wrong.
 They should have gone ahead and bowed down to Nebuchadnezzar's golden idol.

 You have to believe that the great Roman statesman Cicero was wrong, that there is no universally-applicable natural law which binds all men everywhere, throughout time.